You know the feeling – you open up your favorite coffee only to find a hard coffee powder at the bottom of the container.

 So always keep the container of coffee in some cabinet away from light, or keep it in some opaque container.

-Never place the coffee container near the stove of your kitchen or at a place where it can be exposed to sunlight.
+Never place the coffee container near the stove of your kitchen or near to window where it can be exposed to sunlight.

-Do shots of Espresso get expire with time?
+Do shots of Espresso expire with time?
 Or they stay fresh.
-Read our interesting article by clicking on the link.
+Read our interesting article

 Is hardened coffee bad?

 It is sometimes possible for your coffee container to break without you being aware of it.
-Or in some cases, you accidentally keep it around the stove, or moist places and in others, you forget to close the lid properly.
+Or in some cases, you accidentally keep it around the stove, or in moist places, and in others, you forget to close the lid properly.

-There is no harm in drinking hardened coffee, but it will taste and smell stale and have no fresh aroma.
+There is no harm in drinking hardened coffee, but it will smell stale and have no fresh aroma.
 Hardened coffee tastes super bitter and gritty, almost like you’re drinking a coffee-flavored sand.

 - As a Fertilizer: Coffee grounds contain many essential minerals necessary for the growth of plants, such as nitrogen, potassium, magnesium, and phosphorus.
-They also absorb heavy metals that are not good for the soil.
 So next time, if you are thinking of discarding your hardened coffee grounds, then dump them into your garden; it will be beneficial for your plants.

-- Neutralize the odor: Coffee has the capability of neutralizing foul-smelling gases from the environment.
-You can use coffee grounds in your shoes, socks or gym bags, or anything smelly.
-They will be beneficial in removing the smell.
+- Neutralize the odor: Coffee can neutralize the foul-smelling gases from the environment.
+You can use coffee grounds in your shoes, socks, gym bags, or anything smelly.

 Also Read: 20 Creative uses of spent coffee grounds

-It’s not recommended to store coffee powder in Fridge.
-It can lead to moisture accumulation, which can cause loss of flavor and aroma as well as absorbing unwanted odors from other foods in the fridge.
+It’s not recommended to store coffee powder in the Fridge.
+It can lead to moisture accumulation, which can cause loss of flavor and aroma as well as absorb unwanted odors from other foods in the fridge.